-The 2014-15 season will be the fourth for Natalie Martinson (formerly Ruppert) as the head women's golf coach at her alma mater.
+The 2016-17 season will be the sixth for Natalie Martinson (formerly Ruppert) as the head women's golf coach at her alma mater.
 She was named interim head coach on June 30, 2011, and had the interim designation removed in March 2012.

-Martinson helped transition her club from the Great West Conference to the Big Sky Conference in 2012-13 and is coming off a 2013-14 campaign where he squad posted four top-five finishes.
+In 2013-14, her squad posted four top-five finishes.
 UND improved its team score by 20 strokes from its first Big Sky Championship to its second on the same layout at the Octillo Resort in Chandler, Ariz., and placed ninth last season.

-Martinson spent her first three seasons back at UND as an assistant coach with both North Dakota's mens' and women's programs, during which time she played a significant role in the programs' transition to Division I competition.
+Martinson spent her first three seasons back at UND as an assistant coach with both North Dakota's mens' and women's programs and played a significant role in the both program's transition to Division I competition.

 In 2010-11, she helped mentor a team that excelled not only in competition, but also in the classroom and in the community.
 UND earned its second straight fourth-place finsih at the 2011 Great West Conference Championship, where the Sioux placed a pair of golfers in the top 11 individually, including senior Molly Martin was named to the GWC All-Tournament second team.

 The program enjoyed a highly successful season in the classroom, with four student-athletes earning 2011 GWC Winter/Spring All-Academic honors.
 UND also received public recognition from the NCAA for its outstanding multiyear Academic Progress Rate (APR).
 UND's APR ranked in the top 10 percent of all Division I women's golf programs, which accounts for the 2006-07 through 2009-10 academic years.